Humbly Homemade

 I Make this Rustic Bread When I Want Maximum Flavor + Minimal Effort

 Calling all sandwich-lovers: I made this bread just for you!
 I created this garlic herb and cheese bread recipe for those simple meals when flavor is queen (think: tomato soup & grilled cheese), similar to my parmesan rosemary bread.
 I kneaded a flavorful Italian cheese blend right into the dough, to ensure it's evenly distributed in each and every savory bite.
 No shade, but this is like 10 times better than Subway's version!
 And by baking it in the Dutch oven, the crust gets golden & crispy.
-Or bake my cheesy garlic pull-apart bread for similar flavors without a Dutch oven.
+Or bake my olive oil Italian herb bread for similar flavors just without the cheese.

 As for the Italian herbs, I prefer using a dried spice blend since it's a lot cheaper than buying all the individual herbs.
 And in testing this recipe, I found that adding dried herbs early on in our bread-making process gives them time to hydrate and release a tonnnn of flavor into the dough before going into the oven.